Andrew Henderson

 The world has dramatically changed in the past few years thanks to the pandemic.

-All that digital nomads need is a laptop and the legal right to remotely work where they choose to stay.
+Have you always dreamed of living as a digital nomad?
+Thankfully, all you need is a laptop and the legal right to work where you choose to stay remotely.

 What Is a Digital Nomad Visa?